FDSN/StationXML/docs/level-station.rst

    .. container:: description

-      Station latitude, by default in degrees.
+      Station latitude, in degrees.
 Where the bulk of the equipment is located (or another appropriate site location).
+The unit is fixed to be degrees, and datum defaults to WGS84.
 Latitude type extending the base type to add datum as an attribute with default.

    .. container:: example

-      **Example**: <Latitude unit="DEGREES" datum="WGS84">34.9459</Latitude>
+      **Example**: <Latitude>34.9459</Latitude>

 .. tabularcolumns::|l|l|l|1|1|